MatzoMT/cs1302-arcade/README.md

   requirement, the high score table must persist over time and over separate executions of your application.
 If you want the grader to check for this requirement, then please make sure it is included in your last update to `REFLECTION.md`.

+* **Extra Credit 3 (5 points):** Submitted team application before the original deadline of **FRI 2018-11-16 @ 11:55 PM**.
+If you want the grader to check for this requirement, then please make sure it is included in your last update to `REFLECTION.md`.
+Just to be clear: we will only check our records to confirm your team application submission date/time if you mention it in your `REFLECTION.md`.

 ### Non-Functional Requirements